[?] Subscribe To This Site

 Crochet Picot Edging

-Cleverly they can also be included in stitch patterns, especially in mesh or netting patterns
+Cleverly they can also be included in stitch patterns, especially in mesh or netting patterns and if you want a delicate bobble stitch pattern, working a picot within a row of plain crochet gives a lovely textured effect

 For each type (small medium and large) start with a foundation row using a firm straight edged stitch such as single crochet, double crochet or trebles.